 NEK MULTIPLE SCLEROSIS SUPPORT GROUP

 The NEK Multiple Sclerosis Support Group will meet the first Wednesday of the month from 9:30 a.m. to noon, at North Country Hospital in the meeting room next to the library.
 For more information, call Stella at 766-0103.

 NEWPORT AREA COMMUNITY ORCHESTRA REHEARSALS IN DERBY LINE

-The Newport Area Community Orchestra meets on Tuesdays at 6:30 p.m., at the First Universalist Parish in Derby Line.
-New members are always welcome.
-Currently in need of more string players, oboe, bassoon, trumpet, and trombone.
+The Newport Area Community Orchestra rehearses on Tuesdays from 6:30 to 8:30 p.m., at the First Universalist Parish in Derby Line.
+Currently in need of the following instruments: more string players, oboe, bassoon, trumpet, and trombone.
 It is a growing community orchestra that is very active in the Northeast Kingdom.
-If interested in joining them, visit www.newportareacommunityorchestra.org.
+If interested in joining them, visit www.newportareacommunityorchestra.org or call 766-3021.

 NORTH COUNTRY QUILTERS

 Regular monthly meetings are held the first Tuesday of every month at 6:30 p.m., at the Church of Jesus Christ of Latter-Day Saints at 3417 Darling Hill Road in Derby.
 Visit http://ncquilters.wikispaces.com/.